joostvdg/joostvdg.github.io/docs/tanzu/tap-on-tkgs.md

 ### Create CA

-Create a JSON config file for your CA: `ca.json`
+Create a JSON config file for your CA: `ca.json`.

+This file contains the values of your CA.

 ```json title="ca.json"
 {